lanl/singularity-eos/doc/sphinx/src/using-eos.rst

   with GPUs it can produce very unintuitive behaviour.
 We recommend you only make the ``operator()`` non-const if you really know what you're doing.
-And in the anonymous function case, we recommend you capture by value, not reference.
+And in the anonymous function case, we recommend you capture by value, not reference. ``EvaluateDevice`` does not support side effects at all and you must pass your functors in by value in that case.

 To see the utlity of the ``Evaluate`` function, it's probably just easiest to provide an example.
 The following code evaluates the EOS on